 Capital assets of the Village should be adequately safeguarded against loss or theft.
-An inventory describing each item, cost, serial and/or model numbers, location, and date of purchase should be maintained by the Clerk Treasurer.
-The inventory should be updated at least annually for purchases and disposals.
-Verification of the inventoried assets should be performed at least annually.
-The disposal of an asset should be properly authorized and reported to the Clerk Treasurer.
+The Village should have a policy that defines capital assets, establishes capitalization thresholds and useful lives, methods to be used in tracking capital assets, and how to assign assets to programs.
+An inventory should be maintained for each item that includes its description, cost, serial and/or model number, location, date of purchase, fund purchased from, program used in, asset type, tag number, location, useful life and salvage value.
+The inventory should be updated throughout the year for acquisitions and disposals.
+Verification of the listed assets should be performed at least annually.
+The disposal of an asset should be properly authorized and reported to the fiscal officer so that any proceeds from the disposal can be properly recorded, the asset can be removed from the capital assets listing, and insurance coverage can be discontinued.

-Section 117-2-02(D)(4)(c) of the Ohio Administrative Code, requires that all local public offices should maintain capital asset records including such information as the original cost, acquisition date, voucher number, the asset type (land, building, vehicle, etc.), asset description, location, and tag number.
+Section 117-2-02(D)(4)(c) of the Ohio Administrative Code, requires that all local public offices should maintain capital assets records, including such information as the original cost, acquisition date, voucher number, asset type (land, building, vehicle, etc.), asset description, location, and tag number.
 Capital assets are tangible assets that normally do not change form with use and should be distinguished from repair parts and supply items.

 - The Village does not maintain an inventory of capital assets.
-Without an inventory of capital assets, the Village is unable to determine if there is adequate insurance coverage, whether assets have been lost of stolen, whether idle assets exist that can be sold to generate additional revenue, and whether assets are used in the most efficient manner.
-The Village should develop an inventory of all capital assets and update it annually. - The Village should implement written policies for Village owned property (i.e. vehicles, equipment, cell phones) that addresses control and accountability and that stipulates the personal use of any Village owned property is prohibited.
+Without an inventory of capital assets, the Village is unable to determine if there is adequate insurance coverage, whether assets have been lost or stolen, whether idle assets exist that can be sold to generate additional revenue, and whether assets are used in the most efficient manner.
+The Village should develop an inventory of all capital assets and update it annually. - The Village should implement written policies for Village owned property that addresses control and accountability and that stipulates the personal use of any Village owned property is prohibited.